 There is also the notion that drones provide a flexible nutritional resource within the colony.
 Drone eggs and larvae are subject to be eaten when environmental conditions are marginal.
 This suggests that drone brood is in fact a dynamic protein bank.
 The proceeds in this bank can either be spent, by letting drones mature, or saved, when the going gets rough, by consuming drone larvae.1

 Finally, evidence exists that Varroa mites prefer to parasitize drone over worker brood.
 The drone life cycle (24 days from egg to adult) is longer than that of the worker (21 days from egg to adult).
 Three or so added days of development time provided by drones ensures a higher mite population.
-Drone comb slipped into the nest by the beekeeper and then removed when full is a valid control measure.
+Drone comb slipped into the nest by the beekeeper and then removed when full is a valid control measure, especially in areas where beekeepers have few resources.

 1 Personal communication, Taber, S. author of Breeding Super Bees, A.I.
 Root Co., 1987.